philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-9. Construct an input dictionary for farmers: As outlined in :ref:`py_champ_entities_behavior`, the input dicitonaries for a well consists of the following keys.
+9. Construct an input dictionary for farmers: As outlined in :ref:`py_champ_components_behavior`, the input dicitonaries for a well consists of the following keys.

 	- 'behavior_ids_in_network': IDs of other farmers in the agent's social network.
 	- 'field_ids': IDs of fields managed by the agent.